chinamike65/hugo-tuolesi/content/book4/book4en.md

 219

+### Section 2 - Ten Paramitas

-Section 2 After the ten paramitas have aroused bodhicitta, they are bodhisattvas.
+After the ten paramitas have aroused bodhicitta, they are bodhisattvas.

-What a bodhisattva wants to cultivate is the six degrees and four absorptions, and the six degrees are also called the six paramitas, including: cloth, paramita of application, paramita of keeping precepts, paramita of tolerance, paramita, essence, paramita of meditation, paramita of meditation, and paramita of wisdom.
+What a bodhisattva wants to cultivate is the six degrees and four absorptions, and the six degrees are also called the six paramitas, including:

+cloth paramita of application, paramita of keeping precepts, paramita of tolerance,

+ paramita, essence, paramita of meditation,

+ paramita of meditation, and

+ paramita of wisdom.

-For example, if you add the Paramita of Wish, Paramita of Convenience, Paramita of Strength, and Paramita of Wisdom.
+For example, if you add the

-It's ten degrees.
+Paramita of Wish,

+Paramita of Convenience,

+Paramita of Strength, and

+Paramita of Wisdom.

+IThat makes ten perfections.

-Paramito is a transliteration, meaning "to the other shore", and also meaning, translated as "degree", and degree means crossing.
+Paramita is a transliteration, meaning "to the other shore", and also meaning, translated as "degree", and degree means crossing.

 The so-called "other shore" means the "nirvana shore" that sentient beings reach after liberation.

-1. Giving Paramita The essence of giving is equanimity.
+##### 1. Giving Paramita

+The essence of giving is equanimity.
 Giving without the spirit of equanimity is not considered as real giving, so pay attention to cultivating this kind of heart.

 There are three kinds of giving packages: Dharma giving, wealth giving, and fearless giving.

+##### (1) Wealth

-(1) Wealth cloth uses wealth to help sentient beings, thereby accumulating his own blessings, food, and wealth giving.
+cloth uses wealth to help sentient beings, thereby accumulating his own blessings, food, and wealth giving.

 When sentient beings need wealth, we have to give, no matter what the object is, giving will have merit.